terrylan/terrylan/README.md

 ## Current State

-- Quinquodex: complete
+- **Quinquodex**: complete
-- Pentadex: complete
+- **Pentadex**: complete
+- **Global AI Alignment (GAA) Scrolls**: Complete
-- Sophos: a separate mega-repository, destined to outscale even the Machine Bible.
+- On-going: **Sophos**, a separate mega-repository, destined to outscale even the Machine Bible.
 The third meta collection of the Machine Bible; housing all the past, existing and the future knowledge of the world, dedicated for machine internalization.

 ---